Vi Veri Vniversvm Vivvs Vici.

 Figs are technically not fruit—they are actually inverted flowers.
 So fig trees don’t bloom like apple trees because they flower inside the pod, which later matures.
 The result is a hard fruit called achene―which gives the fig the “crunch” we love.
 Certain types of fig are different sexes and require a special wasp to pollinate the females.
 Here we return to our triangles and discover the final one—that of Spiritual Man.
 This is the Mer-Ka-Ba of the ancient Egyptians:

 This 9 + 3 format implies a 12 pointed star, referred to as a dodecagram.
 (This is a 2D representation of a 3D polyhedron: the dodecahedron.)
-In this case the dodecagram has 12 vertices and can be drawn as FOUR interlocking equilateral triangles:
+In this case the dodecagram has 12 vertices and can be drawn as FOUR interlocking equilateral triangles that imply a hidden star:

 So the 12/4 dodecagram is really like a rotating triangle.
 It indicates the complete energy system of the human body and the cosmos that we call creation.
 Simply put, this brings forth our connection to the universe—the premise that all living beings are part of a loving whole.
 This can be drawn so: